biswassudipta05/redditScrapper/README.md

    You can change the default configs like Database name/location, limits and subreddit list using the `config.ini`

-   Currently the subreddit list is the Top 50 SFW subreddits with the most comments taken from [subredditstats.com](https://subredditstats.com/)
+   Currently the subreddit list is the Top 50 SFW subreddits with the most Comments per day taken from [subredditstats.com](https://subredditstats.com/)

    If you want to use multiple config files for testing and development you can change the default config file names in `meta_config.ini`